Battle of Eniwetok: Battle of Engebi

-At 06:55 on 18 February, the battleship USS Colorado and the cruiser USS Louisville began to bombard the northern and eastern end of the island.
+At 06:55 on 18 February the battleship USS Colorado and the cruiser USS Louisville began to bombard the northern and eastern ends of the island.
 The battleships USS Tennessee and USS Pennsylvania opened fire on the beach defences at dawn, and at 07:20 the destroyer USS Phelps (DD-360) began direct fire.
 At 08:00 a naval air attack began, and at 08:11 the naval bombardment resumed.
 Artillery from the islets captured on 17 February also added to the bombardment.

-The main landings were carried out by two battalions from the 22nd Marine Regiment, commanded by Colonel John T. Walker, which landed on Engebi on 18 February at 08:43, (UTC+12) the next day. supported by medium tanks and two 105mm self propelled guns.
+The main landings were carried out by two battalions from the 22nd Marine Regiment, commanded by Colonel John T. Walker, which landed on Engebi at 08:43 on 18 February, supported by medium tanks and two 105mm self propelled guns.
 There was very little resistance at the beach, except from the southern tip of the island.
 The airfield was quickly captured, and within an hour the tanks had reached the northern shore.
-The 3rd Battalion landed at 09:55 (UTC+12) and began to mop up the few remaining defenders.
-The island was declared secure by 14:50 (UTC+12), though mopping-up continued through the next day.
+The 3rd Battalion landed at 09:55 and began to mop up the few remaining defenders.
+The island was declared secure by 14:50, though mopping-up continued through the next day.
 US losses included 85 killed and missing plus 166 wounded.
 The Japanese lost 1,276 killed and 16 captured.

-On 18–19 February, the Americans cleared the smaller islands, on the atoll's east side.
-There, they found evidence that Parry and Eniwetok Islands were more heavily defended than expected, so the battle plan was adjusted.
+On 18–19 February the Americans cleared the smaller islands on the atoll's east side.
+There they found evidence that Parry and Eniwetok Islands were more heavily defended than expected, so the battle plan was adjusted.
 Originally, the 106th Infantry Regiment was to invade Eniwetok and Parry simultaneously.
 Instead, they cleared Eniwetok first, then Parry.